Our Review Process

 Table of Contents

-People diligently engage in looking for the best Ayurvedic herbs for diabetes owing to their belief in the practices and sciences.
+People diligently engage in looking for the best ayurvedic diabetes medicine owing to their belief in the practices and sciences.
 In Ayurveda, diabetes is called "Madumedha" / "Prameha".
 This can be translated as "sweet urine."
 "Madhu" means sweet and "meha" means urine.
 The name comes from the fact that the urine of a person with diabetes tastes and smells like honey.
 Ayurveda explains that each individual has a unique blend of Dosha.
 There are three types of Dosha: Vata, Pitta, and Kapa.
 Dosha's Vata and Pitta are dry and airy, and Kapa is cold, heavy, and slimy.
 An imbalance in each Dosha leads to health problems associated with the imbalance.
 The imbalance of Kapha dosha is the cause of diabetes.
 However, being Kapa's dominant person does not automatically mean diabetes.
 If Kapa's dominance does not fit into a balanced lifestyle, it can lead to diabetes.
+Shilajit, turmeric, neem, coccinea indica, amalaki, triphala, bitter gourd, rose apples, leaves of the bilva plant, cinnamon, gymnema, fenugreek, bay leaf, and aloe vera are some of the herbs or best ayurvedic medicine for diabetes.
+Know about is honey good for diabetes?.

 Ayurveda incorporates a distinctive approach to the treatment of diabetes.
 This science uses a multi-pronged approach, which includes